School Science Lessons

 Weight decreases how is it lost?

-Food is broken down during respiration to carbon dioxide and water, and these can both diffuse through the egg membranes and the shell to cause weight loss.
+Food is broken down during respiration to carbon dioxide and water, which can both diffuse through the egg membranes and the shell to cause weight loss.

 At the end of three days remove one egg and crack it carefully.